jensennhu/jensennhu.github.io/_posts/2020-09-14-COVID19_Email_Report.md

 ---
 layout: post
-title: CURRENTLY IN DRAFT- Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
+title: *DRAFT*- Automated email reporting during the COVID-19 Pandemic (August 2020 - Present)
 ---

 Aim: Reduce anxiety, stress, and misinformation during the COVID-19 pandemic by providing consistent reporting in an easily digestible and accessible format.
+Take in feedback from end-users/consumers, identify areas of improvement.

 Introduction:
-Data insights that are timely, accurate, and interpretable are a rare commodity during a pandemic.
-In the initial wave of COVID-19 in New York City (April 2020), I found it overwhelming to parse through all the information being released.
-From news article notifications to social media posts to daily podcasts to interviews with various experts -- the information was out there, but what I really was looking for--and as Governor Cuomo would say--was "just the facts."
+Data insights that are timely, accurate, and interpretable are hard to come by during a pandemic.
+In the initial wave of COVID-19 in New York City (April 2020), I found it overwhelming to parse through the new information being released and wanted to find a reliable source of data.
 In April, New York Times released their public ongoing repository for COVID-19 data for researchers and officials.
-Dashboards and visualizations were being built and released, but I didn't find them personal.
-Instead of a standing resource of high-level information to visit, I was seeking a tailored flow of consistent, reliable, raw data points on the outbreak to be delivered to me, daily.
-This is where email reporting came into play!
+Dashboards and visualizations were being built and released, but I didn't find them personable.
+Instead of a standing resource of high-level information to visit, I was looking for a tailored flow of consistent and reliable data points on the outbreak to be delivered to me, daily.
+This is where automated email reporting came into play!

+Methods:
+*Insert data flow chart here*

+Lessons Learned:
+*Insert lessons learned*

 Data Source: https://github.com/nytimes/covid-19-data